Biodiversity Park

 The flower treasure

-In summer, the flower meadow appears as a beautiful, vibrant carpet of colors, pleasing to the eye and providing a rich source of nectar for local insects.
+In summer, the flower meadow appears as a beautiful, vibrant carpet of colours, pleasing to the eye and providing a rich source of nectar for local insects.

 The term “flower meadow” encompasses a wide variety, and in this park, we demonstrate different types.
 We experiment with various soil treatments, such as harrowing and tilling, to investigate the impact of soil structure on plant life.
 Some plots are left untreated entirely.